kmcq/best-practices-workshop/script_and_project_organization.md

 - A brief description of the data, aka the inputs to the script
 - A brief description of the analysis, aka the outputs of the script

-These are the standard things that code documentation usually covers.
+These are the standard things that code documentation usually covers and they give a good overview of what is happening in the script.
+For something that is just for yourself, I think this matters less, but it's still nice to have a small description if the script is complex enough.

 > What are your thoughts on outlining/creating a table of contents in scripts?